MicrosoftDocs/Virtualization-Documentation/windowscontainers/userguide/step3.md

 4. When the installation is finished, restart the computer.

 ## How do I know it installed?##
-After you restart your computer, check to see if youcan start the Hyper-V Manager too.
+After you restart your computer, check to see if you can start the Hyper-V Manager too.

 1. Click on the **Windows** button and type **Hyper-V**.
 2. Click on **Hyper-V Manager** in the list.